logdna/nodejs/README.md

 Default: `false`

 Upon SIGINT the logger flushes all messages in its buffer to LogDNA and all references are removed.

+*WARNING* If you add a listener for SIGINT and call process.exit() there is no guarantee that this handler will run

 ##### ip